 A. Examination and Disclosure

-Examination or disclosure of the contents of an Electronic Communications Record shall occur only as follows:
+Examination or disclosure of the contents of an Electronic Communications Record within or using UC San Diego Electronic Communication Services or resources or related to university business shall occur only as provided in this policy.

 2. Without Consent